insin/nwb/docs/guides/ReactApps.md

 The following React-specific optimisations are also performed as part of the build:

-- The Babel [`react-constant-elements`](http://babeljs.io/docs/plugins/transform-react-constant-elements/) transform is used to ensure completely static portions of what your components render can be skipped when checking what's changed during a re-render.
 - If you're using ES6 class components or stateless function components for any of your app's own components, any `propTypes` they define will be stripped from the build, as React doesn't use PropTypes in production.

 ## Using nwb in Your Own Express Server via Middleware